Soviet crewed lunar programs: Moon landing N1/L3 program

-During the L3 complex's journey to the Moon, there would be no need to undock and re-dock the orbital and landing craft as was done in Apollo, because the cosmonaut would transfer from the LOK to LK by a 'spacewalk'.
-On the Apollo missions, the transfer was done using an internal passage.
+During the L3 complex's journey to the Moon, the cosmonaut would transfer between the LOK and LK by a 'spacewalk'.
+On the Apollo missions, the transfer was done using an internal passage called the docking tunnel.

 Block D was to slow the LOK and LK into lunar orbit, while with Apollo this phase was undertaken by firing the engine on the service module to slow the complex and enter lunar orbit since the Apollo complex traveled with the Command Module and Lunar Excursion Module (LEM) facing back towards the Earth.

 Once in orbit, the LK with Block D would separate from the LOK and descend toward the surface of the Moon using the Block D engine.
 After Block D exhausted its fuel, the LK was to separate and complete landing using its own Blok E engine.

 On the Moon, the cosmonaut would take Moon walks, use Lunokhods, collect rocks, and plant the Soviet flag.

 After a few hours on the lunar surface, the LK's engine would fire again using its landing structure as a launch pad, as with Apollo.
 To save weight, the engine used for landing would blast the LK back to lunar orbit for an automated docking with the LOK.
 The cosmonaut then would spacewalk back to the LOK carrying rock samples.

 The LK would then be cast off, after which the LOK would fire its rocket for the return to Earth.